someengineering/helm-charts/README.md

 # Access the web interface to read the documentation and API docs or run Jupyter notebooks
 $ kubectl -n fix port-forward services/fixinventory-fixcore 8900:8900
 ```
 Open https://127.0.0.1:8900 in your browser.
-Ignore the self-signed cert or alternatively fetch https://127.0.0.1:8900/ca/cert and compare its fingerprint with the one returned in the `SHA256-Fingerprint` header.
-Then validate the connection using the `Authorization` header which contains a JWT signed by Fix Core using the pre-shared-key (PSK).
-The JWT payload contains a field sha256_fingerprint
-which should match the fingerprint of the certificate (and the http header).
-The PSK can be found in the `fixinventory-psk` secret (e.g. `kubectl -n fix get secrets/fixinventory-psk -o json | jq -r .data.psk | base64 -d; echo`).

-Read more on how security between Fix components is bootstrapped at https://inventory.fix.security/reference/security
+Ignore the self-signed cert or alternatively read more on how security between Fix components is bootstrapped and validated at https://inventory.fix.security/reference/security

 ## Charts